Projective and anomalous representations of categories and their linearizations: Projective representations of categories

 By the universal property of lax homotopy pullback and by the top square in \eqref{diagr:vect-over-bkast}, diagram \eqref{eq:to-be-factored} uniquely\footnote{As always in the context of higher categories, uniqueness is up to homotopies, that are unique up to 2-homotopies, that are unique up to 3-homotopies, et cetera.} factors as

 where the filler in the bottom right square has no name since it is the canonical filler for the lax homotopy pullback and the filler in the top triangle has no name since $\ast$ is the terminal 2-category and so there is a unique\footnote{Again, uniqueness is up to homotopy: one means that the space of all such triangles is contractible.} triangle as the top one.
-Vice versa, given a lift $\hat{\rho}$ of $\rho$ to a linear representation, i.e., a lax homotopy commutative diagram of the form we can uniquely form a diagram of the form \eqref{eq:need-outer} (again by the uniqueness of the upper right triangle in \eqref{eq:need-outer}), and the outer diagram of this is a diagram of the form \eqref{eq:to-be-factored}, i.e., a trivialization of $\alpha$. \end{proof} \begin{remark} In terms of the explicit description of the data of a trivialization $\beta$ given in Remark \ref{rem:trivialization-beta}, also the lift $\hat{\rho}$ of $\rho$ is completely explicit: one has
+Vice versa, given a lift $\hat{\rho}$ of $\rho$ to a linear representation, i.e., a lax homotopy commutative diagram of the form we can uniquely form a diagram of the form \eqref{eq:need-outer} (again by the uniqueness of the upper right triangle in \eqref{eq:need-outer}), and the outer diagram of this is a diagram of the form \eqref{eq:to-be-factored}, i.e., a trivialization of $\alpha$. \end{proof} \begin{remark} Spelling out the definition, we see that a trivialization of $\alpha$ consists in associating with any morphism $f_{ij}\colon X_i\to X_j$ in $\mathcal{C}$ an element $\beta_{f_{ij}}$ in $\mathbb{K}^*$ in such a way that for any 2-simplex